ASAP’s Open Access Policy

 These policies are aligned with existing industry best practices, including data availability policies required by several publishers.

-- assign your dataset with a persistent and unique identifier, such as a DOI (digital object identifier) to facilitate linking and citation.
+- assign your dataset with a persistent and unique identifier, such as a DOI (digital object identifier) or Accession number to facilitate linking and citation; and

 - provide long-term storage and preservation, such as those that meet the ISO’s trustworthy digital repository standards.